Release Procedure

 B. Signing code on Windows

-First, you need to install Windows SDK from Windows Dev center.
-And all operations performed with Code Signing require a connected reader together with a card on which there is a Code Signing certificate.
+First, install Windows SDK from Windows Dev center.
+All operations performed with Code Signing require a connected reader together with a card that contains a Code Signing certificate.

 To sign the file, use the following command on the command line (cmd.exe):